 Bank of America has enjoyed a nearly 20-year relationship with the Community FoodBank of New Jersey, an organization that has been fighting hunger since 1975, when founder Kathleen DiChiara started distributing food out of the back of her station wagon.

 Today, the FoodBank distributes 44 million pounds of food a year to more than 1,000 community partners, including local soup kitchens and food pantries.
 Through this unique collaboration, Bank of America and the FoodBank help feed men, women and children facing hunger year-round.

-Bank of America has enjoyed a 15-year relationship with the Community FoodBank of New Jersey, supporting the organization financially as well as through volunteer efforts – like packaging and distributing food.
-In 2011, the Bank contributed $1 million to the Food Bank as part of the organization’s $15 million capital campaign.
+The Bank supports the organization financially, as well as through volunteer efforts – like packaging and distributing food.
+In 2011, the Bank contributed $1 million to the FoodBank as part of the organization’s $15 million capital campaign.